AuthorCarpentry/DT2018/README.md

-Author Carpentry at FSCI 2018: Reproducible Research Reporting and Dynamic Documents with Open Authoring Tools: Toward the Paper of the Future
+Author Carpentry at RDA/CODATA: Reproducible Research Reporting and Dynamic Documents with Open Authoring Tools: Toward the Paper of the Future
 =======

+*Instructor: Gail Clement*
-*Instructors: Gail Clement, Tom Morrell*
+*Lesson Development: Gail Clement, Tom Morrell*

 **Lesson status: In Development**